xinjli/transphone/README.md

 It will use the following strategy to decide pronunciation

-- it will first lookup lexicon dictionary for pronunciation (from Wikitionary)
+- it will first lookup lexicon dictionary for pronunciation (from Wikitionary, cmudict, and other sources)
 - try identifying rule-based transducer from [Epitran](https://github.com/dmort27/epitran) if supported.
 - fall back to the G2P engine if both previous options are not available.